GustavoPrizon/app_locacao_carro/README.md

 schedule car

 First clone the project.
-After clone the project execute yarn to install all dependencies, after installing all dependencies execute yarn API to start API, with API started executed expo start and scan qrcode in your phone.
+After clone the project execute yarn to install all dependencies, after installing all dependencies execute yarn api to start API, with API started executed expo start and scan qrcode in your phone.